 NYC. b.
 1990.

-Jeanette Andrews is an artist, magician and researcher.
-Her practice seeks to create, and create access to wondrous things.
+Jeanette Andrews is an artist, magician and speaker.
 Andrews’ work focuses on the development of interactive magic and sensory illusions via performance, sculpture, installation and audio.

-Over 25 years of specialized study and technical training in parlor and sleight of hand magic has afforded her a distinct perspective on crafting experiences with nuanced psychological underpinnings, direction of attention and inattention, the creation of surreal visuals and designing/building objects that function differently than they appear.
-Her research-based process centers around phenomenological philosophy, contemporary cognitive science and physics.
+Over 28 years of specialized study and technical training in parlor and sleight of hand magic has now afforded her a distinct perspective on crafting experiences with nuanced psychological underpinnings, the creation of surreal visuals and designing/building objects that function completely differently than they appear.
+Her research-based process centers around phenomenological philosophy, contemporary cognitive science, and physics.
 Her work is rooted in highlighting astonishing aspects of everyday life via moments of the seemingly impossible.
-This draws viewers’ awareness to the dynamic process of sensory perception itself and ‘sensing oneself sensing’ to create a lived phenomenology.
-Themes of her pieces have included invisibility, impossible objects, the relationship between scent and magic, unseen communication, and how illusions can construct reality.
-Scientific oddities, historic anecdotes, and sensory anomalies combine with magic and illusion to create interactive experiences.
-In an increasingly connected and knowledge-driven world, an explicit goal of her practice is to foster empathy and spark curiosity, contemplation and wonder.
+Themes of pieces have included invisibility, impossible objects, the relationship between scent and magic, unseen communication, and how illusions can construct reality.